-USAID has provided more than $3 billion in development assistance to Zimbabwe since its independence in 1980.
-Over the past three decades, the USAID Mission in Zimbabwe has focused on strengthening Zimbabwe’s health systems, improving standards of living, supporting democratic institutions and actors, and encouraging a free market economy.
+USAID has provided more than $3.2 billion in development assistance to Zimbabwe since its independence in 1980.
+Over the past three decades, the USAID Mission in Zimbabwe has focused on strengthening Zimbabwe’s health systems, improving standards of living, supporting democratic processes, and enabling economic growth.

-Early USAID contributions to the country’s development included: providing loans for home construction for over 40,000 low-income households, investing over $170 million in factories and farms to increase the productivity of industry and smallholder farmers, supporting community-based natural resource management as well as small businesses, family planning activities, and funding thousands of Zimbabweans to attend university in the United States.
+Early USAID contributions to the country’s development included: providing loans for home construction for over 40,000 low-income households, investing over $170 million in factories and farms to increase the productivity of industry and smallholder farmers, supporting community-based natural resource and wildlife management, and funding thousands of Zimbabweans to attend university in the United States.

-During the early 2000s, Zimbabwe’s economic obstacles included lack of economic growth, high unemployment, hyperinflation, and the closure of many industrial farms.
-In response, USAID created programs to improve access to finance and support business linkages.
-Since 2009, USAID has addressed the urgent food needs of over 7.5 million people, while simultaneously laying the foundation for improved food security by increasing household food production, improving access to markets, and raising household incomes.
+For over ten years USAID has worked to address the urgent food needs of millions of rural Zimbabweans, while simultaneously laying the foundation for improved food security by increasing household food production, improving access to markets, and raising household incomes.

-USAID remains committed to sustaining and expanding its partnership with the people of Zimbabwe to advance health systems, increase agricultural productivity, stimulate economic growth, protect human rights, and improve democratic systems.
+USAID remains committed to sustaining and expanding its partnership with the people of Zimbabwe to improve health outcomes, increase agricultural productivity, stimulate economic growth, protect human rights, and improve democratic systems.